Philippe Clerc (lichenologist)

 Philippe Clerc (born 26 April 1955) is a Swiss lichenologist.
-A Festschrift was dedicated to him in 2020, on the occasion of his retirement from the Conservatory and Botanical Garden of the City of Geneva (Conservatoire et Jardin botaniques de la Ville de Genève), where he worked from 1993 to 2020.
+A Festschrift was dedicated to him in 2020, on the occasion of his retirement from the Geneva Botanical Garden (Jardin botaniques de Genève), where he worked from 1993 to 2020.
 Clerc is an authority on the beard lichens (genus Usnea), and has had nearly 100 publications on this and other topics, such as the lichen flora of Switzerland.

 Biography

 Philippe Clerc was born in Lausanne, Switzerland, on 26 April 1955.
 In 1970 he attended secondary school at the Collège Calvin in Geneva.
 From 1974 to 1979 he studied natural science at the University of Geneva.
 His interest in lichenology was initiated after seeing an article about lichens and air pollution in the newspaper Tribune de Genève.
 To get more information about this topic, he met with professor Gilbert Turian, who informed him he would have to learn the lichen species, and lent him books and a microscope to continue his studies.
 Clerc completed a master's degree in biology in 1979 under the supervision of Turian.
 Clerc's first scientific publications, completed about this time, were on the use of lichens as bioindicators for air pollution in the Valais region of Switzerland.
 After this he attended the University of Bern, where from 1979–1981 he was assistant professor, and then from 1981–1986 a research assistant at the Institute of Cryptogams.
 Clerc initiated studies of the beard lichen genus Usnea after the Eduard Frey lichen collection had been acquired by the university.
 Pursuing these studies, he visited the collection of Polish lichenologist Józef Motyka in Lublin, an authority on the genus.
 In 1984, Clerc's first publications on this genus appeared. – around the same time he received his secondary education certificate, which qualified him to teach biology.
 He earned a PhD in 1986, with Klaus Ammann as his supervisor.
 His thesis was titled Taxonomie et systématique du genre Usnea en Europe – Études préliminaires pour une monographie ("Taxonomy and Systematics of the Genus Usnea in Europe – Preliminary Studies for a Monograph").

 Between 1984 and 1990 Clerc was assistant professor at the University of Bern.
 In 1988–1989 he undertook a postdoctoral research fellowship at Duke University, where he worked with William Louis Culberson and Rytas Vilgalys.
-From 1991 to 1993 he took a National Science Foundation Graduate Research Fellowship at the Conservatory and Botanical Garden of the City of Geneva, where he studied the molecular phylogeny of the family Parmeliaceae, a continuation of the post-doctoral research he had initiated at Duke University.
+From 1991 to 1993 he took a National Science Foundation Graduate Research Fellowship at the Geneva Botanical Garden, where he studied the molecular phylogeny of the family Parmeliaceae, a continuation of the post-doctoral research he had initiated at Duke University.
 Here he established, along with Jean-François Manen, a molecular biology facility.
 From 1993 to 2000, Clerc was curator of the mycological collections at the Conservatory.
 Starting in 2000, Clerc was a docent at the faculty of natural science at the University of Geneva, and in 2008, the head curator at the Conservatory.